 Create Shortcodes in WordPress (Basic Example)

-A WordPress shortcode is piece of code wrapped inside brackets which is used to add custom functionality and feature to content of website post or page.
+A WordPress shortcode is a piece of code wrapped inside brackets that is used to add custom functionality and features to the content of a website post or page.
 Learn how to create custom shortcodes in WordPress without a plugin.

-WordPress shortcodes are great way to add dynamic content to posts and pages without writing complex code.
-We can add a WordPress shortcode, when we need to add a functionality where a non-technical user has to place something in content of page or post.
+WordPress shortcodes are a great way to add dynamic content to posts and pages without writing complex code.
+We can add a WordPress shortcode when we need to add a functionality where a non-technical user has to place something in the content of a page or post.
 Shortcodes can also be used when reusable functionality is needed.
-This post explains in simple way to create WordPress shortcodes without any plugin.
+This post explains in a simple way how to create WordPress shortcodes without any plugin.

 What is a WordPress Shortcode

-that returns the content of shortcode when a post or page is rendered.
+that returns the content of the shortcode when a post or page is rendered.

 Built-in Shortcodes in WordPress

 WordPress comes with some built-in shortcodes providing some commonly used functionality.
-Some of the mostly used WP shortcodes are:
+Some of the most used WP shortcodes are:

-[gallery]: To display image gallery.[audio]: To add an audio player where it is used.[video]: To add a video player where the shortcode is used.[embed]: To add an embed frame like youtube or dailymotion video embed.
+[gallery]: To display an image gallery.[audio]: To add an audio player where it is used.[video]: To add a video player where the shortcode is used.[embed]: To add an embed frame like a YouTube or Dailymotion video embed.

 How to Create a Custom Shortcode in WordPress (Basic Example)

-add_shortcode('shortcode_name', 'shortcode_function_to_execute');The first parameter is the name of shortcode and second parameter is the function that will be executed to add shortcode functionality.
+add_shortcode('shortcode_name', 'shortcode_function_to_execute');The first parameter is the name of the shortcode, and the second parameter is the function that will be executed to add shortcode functionality.
 The function that will be executed for shortcode functionality accepts two parameters.

-- $attributes (array): An array of attributes that are to be used in shortcode.
+- $attributes (array): An array of attributes that are to be used in the shortcode.

-- $content (string): Second parameter is the content of shortcode like URL to embed video or text content etc.
+- $content (string): Second parameter is the content of the shortcode, like URL to embed video or text content etc.

-We will create a WP shortcode for bootstrap alert box with alert message as parameter for shortcode content.
-The attributes for short can be defined using the function shortcode_atts which accepts three parameters.
+We will create a WP shortcode for a bootstrap an alert box with alert message as a parameter for the shortcode content.
+The attributes for short can be defined using the function shortcode_atts, which accepts three parameters.

 - $pairs (array | required): The complete list of attributes with default values.